dfong0530/UChat/readme.md

 #### Tashi Sherpa

-    I worked on building the frontend portion of the project for the landing page and the donation functionality on the messaging page through the use of React.js, HTML, CSS, and Javascript.
+    I was a frontend developer for this project.
+I worked on the landing page the donation design and functionality, and the media queries for the landing, login and create account page for a more responsive user interface.

-    To do this, I adjusted multiple media queries for
+    To carry out these tasks, I used React.js, HTML, CSS, and Javascript.

+    I would say that this journey really helped me learn and develop my skills with React.js and Git as well as solidify and reinforce my understanding of HTML, CSS, and Javascript.

 ---

 ### How to test